Whissi/shorewall/Shorewall/README.txt

-This is the Shorewall Development 3.3 branch of CVS.
+This is the Shorewall Stable 3.2 branch of CVS.